cloudmatrix/esky/tutorial/README.txt

 updating the app.

-You can distribute these files to your users in any manner - e.g. by having then download and extract the zipfile directly, or by packaging it up into an installer.
+You can distribute these files to your users in any manner - e.g. by having them download and extract the zipfile directly, or by packaging it up into an installer.
 As long as the above file layout and directory structure is maintained, the application will be capable of auto-updating itself with esky.